 You’re Required to Follow the Court Ordered Visitation

-In fact, I have a case right now, I literally just spoke to a client today about this matter, and it hasn’t gotten any easier after all these years of doing this.
+In fact, I have a case right now, I just spoke to a client today about this matter, and it hasn’t gotten any easier after all these years of doing this.
 It’s this.
 What do you do when a child is 12 or older or so … I say 12 because that’s the age at which in Oklahoma a child can express a preference in court … he Just refuses, absolutely refuses, does not want to go see the other parent?
 The answer is that it is a very hard problem to solve.

 If you have a child 12 or older who simply does not want to see the other parent, you have limited options to make them do that.
-Obviously, you’re required to follow the court order about visitation under the law, but do you what?
+You’re required to follow the court order about visitation under the law, but do you what?
 Handcuff the child into the car and drop them off at the other parent’s house.

 Obviously, that’s not practical.
 If there are legitimate reasons in your opinion or, according to that child, why they don’t want to go over there, emotional distress, physical distress, those might need to be handled by an investigation.